Frequently Asked Questions

 Infusion therapy is the administration of medication directly into the bloodstream through an IV line.
 Our Fayetteville infusion center provides outpatient IV antibiotics, antifungals, antivirals, and nutritional support (TPN) under direct physician supervision.
 This allows patients to receive IV medications without being hospitalized.

 Antibiotic resistance occurs when bacteria develop the ability to survive antibiotics that previously killed them.
 Common resistant organisms include MRSA (methicillin resistant Staphylococcus aureus) and VRE (vancomycin resistant Enterococcus).
-Our physicians have specialized training to select alternative antibiotics and combination therapies that can overcome resistance patterns when standard treatments fail.
+Dr. Hennigan has specialized training to select alternative antibiotics and combination therapies that can overcome resistance patterns when standard treatments fail.

 Yes, we provide travel medicine consultations including destination specific risk assessments and vaccinations.
 We offer yellow fever, typhoid, hepatitis A and B, and other travel vaccines.
 We also prescribe malaria prophylaxis and other preventive medications.
 Schedule your travel consultation at least 4 to 6 weeks before departure when possible.